hypervel/hypervel.org/docs/docs/queries.md

 ```

 ::: note
-Laravel Hyperf collections provide a variety of extremely powerful methods for mapping and reducing data.
-For more information on Laravel Hyperf collections, check out the [collection documentation](/docs/collections).
+Hypervel collections provide a variety of extremely powerful methods for mapping and reducing data.
+For more information on Hypervel collections, check out the [collection documentation](/docs/collections).
 :::

 #### Retrieving a Single Row / Column From a Table